 How does income affect your chances of getting approved?

-Card issuers are required under the CARD Act to verify that you’re able to pay what you owe before granting you an account.
+Card issuers are required under the CARD Act to consider your ability to pay before granting you an account.
 They use your income as part of their decision to approve or deny your application.
 Typically, a card issuer will also review your debt-to-income ratio, which measures your income versus your debt obligations, and assess whether or not you’ll be able to make your minimum monthly payments.

 Some issuers have their own specific income minimums and debt-to-income ratio limits, while others have a minimum credit limit.
 For example, Capital One requires income of at least $425 per month higher than your mortgage or rent payment to qualify for a card, but the issuer doesn’t have a minimum credit limit.
-Wells Fargo, on the other hand, has a $1,000 minimum credit limit for its credit cards and doesn’t have an income requirement.
+Wells Fargo, on the other hand, has a $1,000 minimum credit limit for its credit cards and doesn’t have an income requirement but does require some proof of income.

 Some credit card issuers may have more lenient income requirements for students.
 For example, students may need an income of as little as $100 per month to be approved for a credit card.